nicholastating/pandemic/docs/rules/roles.md

 - once per turn, move from a research station to any city by discarding any City card.

 Note: The Dispatcher may not use the Operation Expert's special move ability when moving the Operation Expert's pawn.

+## Quarantine Specialist

+The Quarantine Specialist prevents both outbreaks and the placement of disease cubes in the city they are in _and_ all cities connected to that city.
+They do not affect cubes placed during setup.